grunnt/grunnt.github.io/content/blog/yab-world-generation.md

 ![Resource placement](/yab-world-generation/resources.jpg)

 ## Further steps

+I wrote an article about the procedural objects in YAB-World which you can read [here](/blog/yab-world-objects).

 Placing water is quite easy: just place water at any block below water level that is empty.
 The soil at or below water level (and perhaps 1 or 2 blocks above) can be made sand to give an impression of beaches.
 This means that the water level will be the same everywhere.
 Unfortunately in an infinite world like this somethings are prohibitively difficult, and having varying water levels is one of them.